Human-to-human transmission confirmed in China coronavirus

 “The recent outbreak of novel coronavirus pneumonia in Wuhan and other places must be taken seriously,” President Xi Jinping said in his first public statement on the crisis.
 “Party committees, governments and relevant departments at all levels should put people’s lives and health first.”

-Xi’s remarks were reported by state broadcaster CCTV on its main 7 p.m. evening news broadcast.
+Xi’s remarks were reported by state broadcaster CCTV on its main 7 p.m. news broadcast.

 In Geneva, the World Health Organization announced it would convene an Emergency Committee meeting on Wednesday to determine whether the outbreak warrants being declared a global health crisis.